 In March 2011, the Company entered into an amendment to the collaboration agreement and received an additional \$300,000.
 Under the amendment, certain milestones were modified and payment terms associated with satisfaction of the milestones were revised.
-The \$750,000 up-front payment and the \$300,000 payment received in March 2011 are being recognized on a straight-line basis through September 30, 2011, which is the Company's estimated period of performance under this agreement.
+The \$750,000 up-front payment and the \$300,000 payment received in March 2011 are being recognized on a straight-line basis through September 30, 2011, which is the Company's estimated period of performance under the amended agreement.

-The Company's collaboration agreement provides for payments to the Company upon the achievement of milestones, such as the design and development of product prototypes.
-As of March 31, 2011, the collaboration agreement included potential future payments for milestones as defined in the collaboration agreement, as amended, totaling approximately \$1.0 million.
-These product prototypes have not been previously produced by the Company and the achievement of these and future milestones was uncertain at the time the Company entered into the collaboration agreement.
+The Company's amended collaboration agreement provides for payments to the Company upon the achievement of milestones, such as the design and development of product prototypes.
+These product prototypes have not been previously produced by the Company and the achievement of these and other future milestones was uncertain at the time the Company entered into the collaboration agreement.
 The Company considers each of the milestones to be substantive and, accordingly, expects to recognize as revenue future payments received from such milestones as each milestone is achieved.
-For the three months ended March 31, 2011, the Company did not achieve any milestone.
-The amount of revenue that would have been recognized under the new milestone method of revenue recognition would not have been different.
+The Company achieved two such milestones during the three months ended June 30, 2011 and recognized \$0.5 million of milestone revenue.
+At June 30, 2011, one additional milestone remains with a potential future payment of \$0.5 million.